Crew of series filming on LI gives man birthday surprise

 On a third visit, Giorgi said she had copies printed of a photo she took of Pascucci and the crew.
 The crew members signed a copy for Pascucci, who loves to collect people’s names, and asked him to sign their copies.

-The siblings are close and she said she tries to make every holiday special for him, from birthday festivities that included a trip to see a “Today” show filming to filling the living room with gifts from Santa on Christmas Day.
+The siblings are close and she said she tries to make every holiday special for him, from birthday festivities that included a trip to the set of the “Today” show and filling the living room with gifts from Santa on Christmas Day.

 But the kindness of the crew members made her especially emotional.
 “I had to compose myself the second day after we walked away,” she said.